 Thanks to immunisation measles is now rare in Australia.

-- Measles remains common in many parts of the world, and large outbreaks continue to occur in a number of countries.
+Measles remains common in many parts of the world, and large outbreaks continue to occur in a number of countries.
 This is why it is important to make sure you are fully protected against measles prior to overseas travel.

 The first symptoms are fever, tiredness, cough, runny nose, sore red eyes and feeling unwell.
 A few days later a rash appears.
 The rash starts on the face, spreads down to the body and lasts for 4-7 days.
 The rash is not itchy.
 Young children (especially infants) may also experience diarrhoea.

 Up to a third of people with measles have complications.
 These include ear infections, diarrhoea, and pneumonia, and may require hospitalisation.
 About one in every 1000 people with measles develops encephalitis (swelling of the brain).

 Measles is usually spread when a person breathes in the measles virus that has been coughed or sneezed into the air by an infectious person.

 Measles is one of the most easily spread of all human infections.
 Just being in the same room as someone with measles can result in infection.

 People with measles are usually infectious from just before the symptoms begin until four days after the rash appears.
 The time from exposure to becoming sick is usually about 10 days.
 The rash usually appears around 14 days after exposure.

 People are at risk of measles if:

-- The best protection against measles is immunisation with two doses of measles containing vaccine, given at least 4 weeks apart.
+The best protection against measles is immunisation with two doses of measles containing vaccine, given at least 4 weeks apart.

 In Australia two doses of measles containing vaccine are offered to children under the national Immunisation Program (NIP).
 The first dose is scheduled at 12 months of age as measles-mumps-rubella (MMR) vaccine.
-The second dose is scheduled at 18 months of age as measles-mumps-rubella-varicella (MMRV) vacine.
+The second dose is scheduled at 18 months of age as measles-mumps-rubella-varicella (MMRV) vaccine.
 These vaccines provide protection against mumps, German measles, and chicken pox as well as measles.

-- People planning travel with children between 9 and 18 months of age should discuss their travel plans with their GP, as the schedule can be adjusted for children travelling to areas with a high risk of measles.
+People planning travel with children between 6 and 18 months of age should discuss their travel plans with their GP, as the schedule can be adjusted for children travelling to areas with a high risk of measles.

-- Anyone born during or after 1966 who has never had measles infection should see their doctor to make sure that they have had two doses of measles containing vaccine at least four weeks apart.
+Anyone born during or after 1966 who has never had measles infection should see their doctor to make sure that they have had two doses of measles containing vaccine at least four weeks apart.
 If not the vaccine is free in NSW.

-- It is safe to have the vaccine more than twice, so people who are unsure should be vaccinated.
+It is safe to have the vaccine more than twice, so people who are unsure should be vaccinated.

-- People with measles should stay at home until they are no longer infectious (i.e. until 4 days after the rash starts) to reduce the possibility of spreading it to other people.
+People with measles should stay at home until they are no longer infectious (i.e. until 4 days after the rash starts) to reduce the possibility of spreading it to other people.